Vesterheim Norwegian-American Museum: History

 The museum's main building is the historic Arlington Hotel/Publishing House.
 Luther College purchased the abandoned building in 1932 and moved the museum collection to that site in 1933.
 Luther sold the building to Vesterheim for $1.00 in 1969.
 In 1973, the museum purchased land on Mill Street behind the main building for the future Heritage Park (initially called the Open Air Division).

-The museum's first curator (from 1895 to 1902) was Haldor Hanson, Luther’s professor of music.
+The museum's first curator (from 1895 to 1902) was Haldor Hanson, Luther's professor of music.
 He changed the focus of the museum to an institution dedicated to the everyday life of a Norwegian-American by combining artifacts already acquired by Luther and adding more.
-Curator from 1911 to 1921, Christian Keyser Preus brought the idea of an “Open Air Division” back to Luther College in 1913 after seeing a collection of buildings at a museum called Maihaugen in Lillehammer, Norway.
+Curator from 1911 to 1921, Christian Keyser Preus brought the idea of an "Open Air Division" back to Luther College in 1913 after seeing a collection of buildings at a museum called Maihaugen in Lillehammer, Norway.
 Four buildings were moved to the Luther College campus between 1921 and 1930.
 It would become the first of its kind in the United States.

-Knut Gjerstet was curator from 1922 to 1935.
-Under his direction, the museum’s artifacts increased along with its recognition.
+Knut Gjerset was curator from 1922 to 1935.
+Under his direction, the museum's artifacts increased along with its recognition.
 In honor of the 1925 centennial of Norwegian immigration, museums in Norway made large donations of artifacts to the museum in Decorah.
-Maihaugen’s curator, Anders Sandvig, was in charge of collecting and shipping the gifts that would fill five semi-tractor trailers when they reached the United States.
+Maihaugen's curator, Anders Sandvig, was in charge of collecting and shipping the gifts that would fill five semi-tractor trailers when they reached the United States.
 When the artifacts were on the way, Anders wrote to Knut telling of their journey, "May these objects work so that the Norwegian-ness in you will not die too soon and the connection with the homeland will because of this be tighter.
 Receive this gift as proof that we follow you all in our hearts even though the big Atlantic Ocean parts us."
 In 1930, Gjerstet bought 6,000 Norwegian-American artifacts known as the P. D. Peterson Collection from Eau Claire, Wisconsin, and the museums in Norway made another large gift in 1939.

 Vesterhem's Folk Art School began in 1967 with two classes - Hardanger embroidery, taught by Carola Schmidt of Decorah, and rosemaling, taught by Sigmund Aarseth from Norway.
 The folk-art education program grew in 1968 to five classes with 63 students from 12 states, and now offers over 100 classes each year in fiber arts, painting, woodworking, metal working, food traditions, language, and more, both onsite and online.
 "The National Norwegian-American Folk Art Exhibition" and Gold Medalist program also were born in 1967.
 This annual exhibition is a collection of art work entered by contemporary artists from all over the country who compete for ribbons in five categories - rosemaling, weaving, woodcarving, knifemaking, and metalworking, and earn points toward a Vesterheim Gold Medal.